chipzx92/DataEngineeringI320/docs/syllabus.md

 Office hours are by email request.
 Also happy to talk before class, please email to set that up.
 Please do reach out, happy to chat about anything, including career paths, other courses, life in organizations, and getting the best out of your UTexas experience.

+## Canvas link

+The course space on Canvas is available at: https://utexas.instructure.com/courses/1341797

 ## Land Acknowledgement

 We would like to acknowledge that when we are meeting on Indigenous land.
 Moreover, we would like to acknowledge and pay our respects to the Carrizo & Comecrudo, Coahuiltecan, Caddo, Tonkawa, Comanche, Lipan Apache, Alabama-Coushatta, Kickapoo, Tigua Pueblo, and all the American Indian and Indigenous Peoples and communities who have been or have become a part of these lands and territories in Texas, here on Turtle Island.